TM-Simeon/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash \n
-Display the contents list of your current directory
+Display the contents list of your current directory \n